Blackwell Plastics ~ Polyvinylchloride (PVC) Rigid

 Polyvinylchloride (PVC) – Rigid

 PVC is one of the oldest and most commonly used thermoplastic materials.
 The material is a colorless polymer of vinyl chloride.
 PVC can have numerous properties and the characteristics can be altered by the use of additives.
 That is the case with rigid PVC.
 Approximately 50% of all rigid PVC manufactured in the world is used in construction.
-An added benefit of PVC is its ability to mix with a wide range of additives such as stabilizers, lubricants, softeners, pigments, fillers or static agents.

 Common Uses: